Somerville Tree Masters

 Special Permit Process

-Commercial tree removal often requires special permits reviewed by the city’s Tree Warden and may involve public hearings through the Urban Forestry Committee.
-Projects in sensitive areas near the Mystic River or historic districts around Prospect Hill face additional scrutiny.
-The permit application must include detailed plans drawn by registered land surveyors or landscape architects showing all existing significant trees and proposed replacement plantings.
+The special permit process for commercial tree removal is governed by the City’s Tree Warden and may also require review of the Urban Forestry Committee.
+There may be additional scrutiny of projects located in environmentally sensitive areas, such as along the Mystic River or historic districts surrounding Prospect Hill.
+As part of the permit application process, commercial tree removal will require detailed plans prepared by licensed land surveyors or landscape architects that include existing significant trees and proposed replacement plantings.

 Emergency Removal Authorization